South Australian Railways E class: History

-In 1878, a further three that had been made redundant by a gauge conversion project were purchased from the Canterbury Provincial Railways of New Zealand.
-All were aboard the ship Hyderabad which ran aground on Waitarere Beach between Otaki and Foxton on 24 June 1878.
+In 1878, a further three that had been made redundant by a track gauge conversion project were purchased from the Canterbury Railway of New Zealand.
+All were aboard the ship Hyderabad, which ran aground on 24 June 1878 on Waitarere Beach between Ōtaki and Foxton.
 They eventually arrived at Port Adelaide on other ships.
 The first entered traffic in April 1880.

-In September 1881, No. 13 was converted to a tender locomotive for use on the Kapunda to Adelaide line.
+In September 1881, no. 13 was converted to a tender locomotive for use on the Kapunda to Adelaide line.
 A seventh was built in 1882 by the Adelaide Locomotive Works using parts from other locomotives.
-Number 13 was the first withdrawn in September 1896, with the last, 49 and 51, withdrawn in April 1929.
+Number 13 was the first withdrawn, in September 1896; the last, nos.
+49 and 51, were withdrawn in April 1929.